eduvpn/macos/ReadMe.md

 # eduVPN for macOS

+### OpenVPN

+This app includes openvpn as a binary.
+It is taken from the Tunnelblick binary distributions.
+The current version is `openvpn-2.4.6-openssl-1.1.0h`.
+No patches are applied to the openvpn binary, though the up and down scripts are slightly edited to avoid namespace collisions.
+Note that Tunnelblick does apply some (minor) patches to the official openvpn source code.

 ### Notes

 The helper will only run binaries that are signed.
 This is automatically done with a run script during the build process.